ShuffleBox/JB_M04r/README.md

 # JB_M04r
-Apparatus to add new features to JupiterBroadcasting content presenation
+Apparatus to parse RSS feeds, and loop process episodes with Whisper.

 # Things to Try